mitshah1207/avon/README.md

 ## Banned behaviours:
 Not allowed to...
-- **Bark** more than 1-2 times without consequence.
+- **Bark** more than 1-2 times without consequence when inside.
 See troubleshooting.
 - **Get on the window sill**.
 Used to look out and bark at dogs.
 - **Steal food.** If food dropped whilst preparing in kitchen, has been trained to look at you and only proceed to eating if you say: 'yes get it, good boy'